u-blox/mbed-examples-odin-w2-mbed-3/udp-time-client-wifi/README.md

 5. Importing project to Eclipse
  - Use "File/Import/General/Existing Projects into Workspace" to import the project file you just created
- - Select the root folder of your ARM mbed project.
+ - Select the root folder of your Arm Mbed project.
  - Note that many of the files are auto-generated with yotta and modifications might get overwritten.

 6. Setup debugging in your Eclipse project